- 1. Bites And Scratches

 For the cat to sleep comfortably in the same room as the baby, it needs to be accustomed to the area.

 Let the cat walk in and survey the room on its own to get comfortable.

 3. Make sure the cat is used to the baby’s cry

-A cat will be agitated with the baby’s cries if it is not used to it.
+A cat will be agitated by the baby’s cries if it is unused to them.

 4. Familiarize the cat with the baby smell

 Cats are subtle to scents and sounds.
 Therefore, you need to introduce new scents to the cat in advance.

 Making sure the cat is close by while changing the baby’s diapers is one way to familiarize the cat with new smells.

 Also, wearing the baby’s powder or oil on your hand as you pet your cat helps the cat familiarize itself with different smells.
 Using the baby’s blanket on the cat is another way of making it accustomed to other scents.